AirGraph/yandex-recognizer/README.md

 ```
 service.connect();
 ```
-onConnect(sessionId, code) method will launched in case of successfull connect and here your send sound data:
+onConnect(sessionId, code) method will launched in case of successfull connect.
+Here your send sound data for recognition:
 ```
 service.send(db, fileSize, sbLength);